sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ### Commit Hashes

 You have probably noticed the weird hexadecimal string appearing alongside our commit messages (ff12e05, 1da1da1, 232cf51).
 These are abbreviations of commit hashes.
 Git uses the **SHA-1** hash function to calculate commit hashes.
 The input is data [like your name, the date, the commit message, the changes in the commit, and most importantly, the commit hash of the previous commit](https://pretextbook.org/gfa/html/commit-hashes.html).
 And before you ask, [there is a possibility of collision between hashes](https://shattered.io/) but it's extremely low and hosting services like GitHub have collision detection mechanisms in place to protect their content.
-Each hash is a 40 digit string but git usually tries to present a shorter (but still probably unique) version like the 7 digit strings you can see above.
+Each hash is a 40 digit string but Git usually tries to present a shorter (but still probably unique) version like the 7 digit strings you can see above.
 Here are the full hashes of our commits:

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git log --shortstat --pretty=oneline